cloudnative-pg/cloudnative-pg/docs/src/cnpg-plugin.md

 ### Benchmarking the database with pgbench

-Pgbench can be ran on an existing PostgreSQL cluster with following command:
+Pgbench can be run against an existing PostgreSQL cluster with following
+command:

 ```
 kubectl cnpg pgbench <cluster-name> -- --time 30 --client 1 --jobs 1
 ```

 Refer to the [Benchmarking pgbench section](benchmarking.md#pgbench) for more details.

 ### Benchmarking the storage with fio